The Ultimate French Cheese and Wine Pairing Guide

 Hérault (34) - Pérail Cheese & Picpoul de Pinet (Languedoc)

 In Hérault, you’ll find Pérail, a soft, creamy ewe’s milk cheese with a tangy flavour.
-Pair it with Picpoul de Pinet, a white wine from the Languedoc region, to create a unique and satisfying pairing.
-Hérault is known for its beautiful Mediterranean coast, including the charming Mediterranean town of Montpellier, which is known for its architecture and vibrant lifestyle.
+Pair it with Picpoul de Pinet, a white wine from the Languedoc, for a unique and satisfying pairing.

 Lot (46) - Bleu des Causses Cheese & Cahors (Southwest)